 The question is whether the CDU can remain the largest party in the largely rural state of 2.8 million people on the Danish border and cling to power in a different coalition.

 That would give the party vital second wind, at a sensitive time for the chancellor.
 She looks likely to lose her ally Nicolas Sarkozy in France's presidential vote on Sunday to Francois Hollande, who has pledged to try and temper the German-led austerity drive.

 Merkel also faces a vote in Germany's most populous state North Rhine-Westphalia, frequently a barometer of future national voting trends, where the CDU trails the SPD by 7-8 percentage points.

 Opinion polls for Schleswig-Holstein show the CDU and SPD neck-and-neck at 31 percent.

 The CDU faces an uphill struggle.
-Polls show SPD candidate Torsten Albig, charismatic mayor of the state capital Kiel, is twice as popular as his CDU opponent Jost de Jager.
+Polls show SPD candidate Torsten Albig, charismatic mayor of the state capital Kiel, twice as popular as his CDU opponent Jost de Jager.

 De Jager only became leader eight months ago after a scandal over his predecessor's relationship with a 16-year-old girl.

-Battling to bring the FDP back from the brink is Wolfgang Kubicki, who looks to have secured a much larger share of the vote for his party - 7 percent - than it can hope for at national level.
+Battling to bring the FDP back from the brink is Wolfgang Kubicki, who looks to have secured a much larger share of the vote for his party - at 7 percent - than it can hope for at national level.